jodhernandezbe/PRTR_transfers/README.md

 ### Creating conda environment

-A conda environmente can be created by running either the following commands
+A conda environmente can be created by running either the following commands:

 <ul>
   <li>
+    conda create --name PRTR --file requirements.txt
   </li>
   <li>
   </li>
 </ul>

+The above commands are written assuming that you are in the folder containing the .txt and .yml files, i.e. the root folder PRTR_transfers.

 ### Ovoiding ModuleNotFoundError and ImportError